 - add the butter into the pot in parts, and stir with a wooden spoon to melt the butter

 - add the milk.
-Using an immersion blender, blend until smooth.
+Using an immersion blender, blend until smooth, or use a potato masher and mash by hand.
 Adjust the salt, and add more butter and/or milk as needed